nigelhorne/HTML-Purifier/README.md

 # CAVEATS

-This is a basic HTML sanitizer.
+This is a basic HTML purifier.
 For production environments, consider using more mature and actively maintained libraries like `http://htmlpurifier.org/` or [Mojolicious::Plugin::TagHelpers](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3ATagHelpers).

 # SUPPORT